cdorgs/cdorgs.github.io/team.md

 **Sam Kriegman**
 was a PhD student when CDOs were first reported in Jan 2020.
-Sam is currently a Postdoctoral Fellow at Harvard Medical School.
+Sam is currently a Postdoctoral Fellow at Harvard University.
 His [research](https://scholar.google.com/citations?user=DCIwaLwAAAAJ) draws inspiration from the origin and subsequent evolution of life, and applies the underlying mechanisms of self-organization and natural selection to the creation of novel autonomous machines.